 Circle of Security Classroom: Direct Access for Educators

-We're excited to announce a transformative evolution in how we support educators and the professionals who work alongside them.
-After years of feedback from teachers, administrators, and facilitators, we're launching Circle of Security Classroom (COS Classroom) - a direct-to-educator course that removes barriers while enhancing coaching support for sustained classroom implementation.
+We're excited to share a meaningful evolution in how we support educators and the professionals who work alongside them.
+After years of feedback from teachers, administrators, and coaches, we're launching Circle of Security Classroom (COS Classroom): a direct-to-educator course that removes barriers while deepening coaching support for sustained classroom implementation.

 This is our guide for professionals who are familiar with our previous classroom model and have questions about the transition.